 During the first three months of the employment period, the project proposal and progress plan will be further developed in cooperation with your supervisors and completed for the final plan for the PhD-project.
 A project proposal template can be found here.

-The proposal must be a maximum of one page.Qualification requirements
+The proposal must be a maximum of one page.Requirements for competence in English

 A good proficiency in English is required for anyone attending the PhD program.
 International applicants must document this by taking one of the following tests with the following results: